ekofiresearch/ekofiarticles.github.io/_posts/2018-08-20-you-can-beat-the-power.md

 4 - Make sure that the steam does not come to the plugs and sockets.
 --
-Especially when children are handicapped, it can have bad consequences.
+It can have bad consequences.
 It can also cause a very large explosion.

 5 - A Deadly Shower: Do not enter the shower in the thunderstorm.
 --